Constantin-Hentgen/XKB-bepo-constantin/README.md

 /user/share/X11/xkb/symbols/fr
 ```

-This is a part of one of the xkb configuration file under debian and redhat based distributions.
+## What is the purpose of this repository ?

+Here is an archive of my keyboard's layout that allows me to find it wherever I am and also allows community to maybe get inspired by it.

+## What's the matter basically ?

-It's a custom BÉPO keyboard layout in place of the traditionnal French AZERTY.
+It's a custom BÉPO layout improved for coding and fast typing.
-BÉPO is basically a French adaptation of the Dvorak one which is an optimized keyboard layout.
+BÉPO is basically a French adaptation of the Dvorak layout which has been made for English Dactylography.

-The greatest strength of this custom layout is the position of the most common special characters for coding.
+The points I touched upon in order to carry out that :

 1. Avoiding the dead keys
 2. Bringing brackets right under the right hand's fingers